 The Steering Committee for Open Science makes up the SIG FNSO’s partners’ council.
 In this respect, the Steering Committee decides on the grouping’s policy and rules on projects and initiatives that the Fund supports.

-The State, represented by the Ministry of Higher Education, Research and Innovation
+The State, represented by the Ministry of Higher Education and Research

 The French National Centre for Scientific Research (CNRS)

 The Conference of Deans of French Schools of Engineering (CDEFI)